kriscode1/StartupAutomation/README.md

     bring_window_to_foreground(window_handle)
         Sets the foreground window to the window of the given handle.

+    get_foreground_window()
+        Retrieves the window handle of the foreground window.

+    window_is_foreground(window_handle)
+        Confirms the given window is the foreground window.

     get_parent_window_at_coordinates(x, y)
         Returns the handle of the parent window at (x,y) screen coordinates.